By Gary B. Hoffman

 In the 1990's, the late Walt Tarvin wrote an essay called, "Who was William Tarvin?" (http://www.tarvinfamily.org/william.html) in which he presented documentary proof that William Tarvin, son and heir of Richard Tarvin and Elizabeth Dent, moved his family from Charles Co., Maryland, to St. Paul's Parish, Georgia, near Augusta, in the 1760's.
 This southward migration was probably due to British King George's declaration after the French and Indian Wars that American Colonists not cross the crest of the Appalachians to settle in Indian land.
-At that time, Georgia invited families from the Northern Colonies to come settle in their expanding colony.
+At that time, officials in Georgia invited families from the Northern Colonies to come settle in their expanding colony.

 Connecting the supposed "William" descendant lines to William himself has eluded researchers for many years.
 However, it may be time to gather the lines we call Reddick, William II, William J, Churchwell, and Richard (Turvin) to their patriarch, William.
 The key to understanding the connections among these lines is a clue in Walt's essay plus a hypothesis of Steve Tarvin's.